Eldor Shomurodov

-Eldor Azamat oʻgʻli Shomurodov (born 29 June 1995) is an Uzbek professional footballer who plays as a forward for Süper Lig club İstanbul Başakşehir, on loan from Serie A club Roma, and captains the Uzbekistan national team.
+Eldor Azamat oʻgʻli Shomurodov (born 29 June 1995) is an Uzbek professional footballer who plays as a forward for Süper Lig club İstanbul Başakşehir and captains the Uzbekistan national team.

 Shomurodov played in his homeland for Mash'al Mubarek and Bunyodkor, before spending three years with Rostov in the Russian Premier League.
 In 2020, he moved to Genoa in Serie A for €8 million and a year later Roma for €17.5 million, followed by loan spells at Spezia and Cagliari.

 After helping the under-20 team to the quarter-finals of the 2015 FIFA U-20 World Cup, Shomurodov made his full international debut for Uzbekistan later that year, and represented the country at the 2019 AFC Asian Cup.
-He also captained his team to qualify for the first World Cup appearance.
-With 43 goals, he is the nation's all-time top scorer.
+He also captained his team as they qualified for the 2026 FIFA World Cup, Uzbekistan's first ever appearance at the tournament.
+With 47 goals, he is the nation's all-time top scorer.

 Club career

 Early career

-Born in Jarqoʻrgʻon, Shomurodov played for Mash'al Mubarek and Bunyodkor.
-On 15 July 2017, he moved to Russian Premier League club Rostov.
-His most prolific season was his last, with 11 goals in 2019–20.
+Shomurodov was born in Jarqoʻrgʻon, Uzbekistan on 29 June 1995.
+His father, uncles, and brother are also footballers.
+His uncles, Ilkhom and Otabek Shomurodov, both played for Uzbekistan.
+Eldor started playing football at six years old and at the age of eleven joined the academy for Mash'al Mubarek.
+At the beginning of 2015 he transferred to Bunyodkor.
+On 15 July 2017, he moved to the Russian Premier League club Rostov.
+His most prolific season for the club was his last, with 11 goals in 2019–20.